marcosarantesj/syncfit-privacy/privacy-policy-en.md

 ## 4. In-App Purchases

 The Pro version can be unlocked via an In-App Purchase.
-The purchase is handled by the app store (Google Play or App Store), and **no personal or payment information is accessed or stored by Sync Fit**.
+The purchase is handled by the store, and **no personal or payment information is accessed or stored by Sync Fit**.
 If the user wants to use the Pro features without paying, simply watch a video to unlock the Pro version screen.

 ## 5. Security